dealii-courses/sissa-mhpc-lab-08/README.md

-#  Lab 07 - Adaptive FEM and shared memory parallelization
+#  Lab 08 - AFEM and distibuted memory parallelisation
 ## Theory and Practice of Finite Elements

 **Luca Heltai** <luca.heltai@sissa.it>